Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT-4/README.md

 ```sh
 https://git-scm.com/downloads
 ```
-### Create a new folder and navigate to it in terminal to set up git
+### Create a new folder and navigate to it in the terminal to set up git
 ```sh
 git init
 ```
-### Navigate to new git folder in terminal and clone this repository
+### Navigate to the new git folder in the terminal and clone this repository
 ```sh
 https://github.com/Lane-G-Smith/Discord-Bot-Vanilla-JS-GPT3.5-Turbo-0613.git
 ```
-### Navigate to Vanilla-JS-DiscordBotGPT-3.5-Turbo folder and install dependencies
+### Navigate to Discord-Bot-Vanilla-JS-GPT3.5-Turbo-0613 folder and install dependencies
 ```sh
 npm install
 ```